At the age of 16, Serena Williams had a fairly confident grip on how the world saw her, and her older sister Venus.

 Slam number 23 arrived in Australia while Williams was in the early stage of pregnancy in 2017, and the birth of daughter Olympia was followed by another harrowing health scare.

 Williams still reached four more slam finals, going all the way to the title matches at Wimbledon and the US Open in 2018 and 2019, but she could not land the elusive 24th.
 In fact, she did not win a set in any of those finals.

 Defeat to Bianca Andreescu in the 2019 Flushing Meadows title match was hard to take, Williams acknowledged afterwards.

 "I honestly don't think Serena showed up," said Williams.
 "I have to kind of figure out how to get her to show up in grand slam finals."

 That was to be her last slam final, barring something most unexpected happening over the coming fortnight.

 Serena saw room for improvement, but she 'showed up' more than often enough on the big stage.

 She fought racists, sexists, ignoramuses and charlatans to get a foothold on tour, then made a mockery of the "black people can't rally" jibe.

-She announced her retirement in Vogue, a power move, just like having the likes of Beyonce, Jay-Z and Meghan Markle in her corner always was.
+She announced her retirement in Vogue last month, a power move, just like having the likes of Beyonce, Jay-Z and Meghan Markle in her corner always was.

 The pursuit of Court is up; just about, anyway.
 It probably helps that the likes of Billie Jean King and John McEnroe hold up Williams as the greatest of all time.